Martin J Kraemer

 I'm interested in privacy and the Internet of Things.
 My research aims to provide deeper understanding of the impact of technology on our privacy, especially in the home.
 I approach the privacy context of smart homes from a socio-cultural perspective, considering the triangular relationship between socio-cultural aspects and technology, technology and privacy, and privacy and socio-cultural aspects.

 I'm a DPhil student at the Department of Computer Science, and also part of the Centre for Doctoral Training (CDT) in Cyber Security.
-In 2016, I received an MSc in Computer Science from the University of Edinburgh.
-After graduating from Cooperative State University Baden-Wurttemberg (Mannheim) with a BSc in Business Information Systems in 2012, I worked for three years as an IT Consultant with SAP Switzerland.
+In 2016, I received an MSc in Computer Science (University of Edinburgh).
+I graduated in 2012 with a BSc is in Business Information Systems (Cooperative State University Baden-Wurttemberg, Mannheim).
+Between my degrees, I worked as an Information Technology Consultant focussing on mobile and distributed systems.

 Researching Privacy in Smart Homes: A Roadmap of Future Research Directions and Research Methods

 Martin J Kraemer and Ivan Flechais

 In Living in the Internet of Things: Cybersecurity of the IoT.
 Pages to appear.
 IET.
 2018.